Setting Up an Azure Blob Storage Input

 Prerequisites

-- Account Key (primary or secondary access key from your storage account)
+2.273.0] account key (legacy)Account Key(primary or secondary access key from your storage account)

-To find these in the Azure portal:
+Locating and configuring these values in the Azure portal

 - Navigate to your Storage Account

-- For Account Name: visible at the top of the storage account overview
+Account Name: visible at the top of the storage account overview - For

-- For Container Name: go to 'Containers' in the left menu
+Container Name: go toContainersin the left menu - One of the following

-- For Account Key: go to 'Access keys' in the left menu under 'Security + networking'
+Account Key: go toAccess keysin the left menu underSecurity + networking

 Create a Bitmovin Azure Blob Storage Input